-My name is Kate Marope, and I am a developmental and line editor with seven years’ experience working with traditional and self-published authors, both as a freelancer and as an acquisitions editor at Harlequin’s digital-first imprint, Carina Press.
+My name is Kate Marope, and I am a developmental and line editor with eight years’ experience working with traditional and self-published authors, both for The Ribbon Marker and as a freelancer for various publishers and editorial firms.

 My journey in publishing hasn’t always been a straight shot.